BeWelcome/rox/INSTALL.md

 * [Node.js](https://nodejs.org/) Latest version (installed globally)
 * [Sphinxsearch](http://sphinxsearch.com/) (can be omitted but member search will be slow and forum search won't work)
 * wget (if you want to follow the instructions word to word) otherwise curl and the -o parameter should be your friend

-There is rudimentary Docker support.
-Feel free to update the Dockerfile to help fellow developers.

 ### Download